Maria Pogonowska: Biography

 Maria Asterblum was born in Warsaw.
 Her father was Maurycy, a lawyer and her mother Salomea.
-In 1915, she entered the Warsaw University, newly opened after the Russians left Warsaw, studying Physics.
+In 1915, she entered Warsaw University, which had newly opened after the Russians left Warsaw, to study physics.
 She was one of only four women admitted in the first year of studies.
 In 1924, she became the first doctor promoted by the Department of Physics; her doctoral advisor was Stefan Pieńkowski.
 She worked as a senior assistant at the Department of Experimental Physics at Warsaw University and has written several papers in the field of optical tests.

 On 3 July 1927, she married Mieczysław Proner, doctor of pharmacy and Warsaw University lecturer.
 On 14 January 1929, their only daughter Janina was born.
 They continued their work at the Warsaw University until 1938.
 When World War II broke out, Mieczysław Proner was mobilized to the army and captured by the Soviets.
-In the spring of 1940 he was murdered in Kharkov.
+In the spring of 1940, he was murdered in Kharkov.

-After the establishment of the Warsaw Ghetto Maria, at the urging of friends, remained with her daughter on the Aryan side.
+After the establishment of the Warsaw Ghetto, Maria, at the urging of friends, remained with her daughter on the Aryan side.
 She received documents in the name Pogonowska, which she used for the rest of her life.
 She repeatedly changed her residence and made her living by trading in foodstuffs, cigarettes and soap.
-Her older sister and parents were sent to Warsaw Ghetto, as well as the family of her husband.
-Pogonowska and her daughter were in the district of Ochota during the Warsaw Uprising and were cast out of their apartment to the labor camp in Bunzlau (Bolesławiec), which was liberated by the Soviet Army in February 1945.
+Her older sister and parents were sent to the Warsaw Ghetto, as well as the family of her husband.
+Pogonowska and her daughter were in the district of Ochota during the Warsaw Uprising.
+They were cast out of their apartment to the labor camp in Bunzlau (Bolesławiec), which the Soviet Army liberated in February 1945.
 At the time, they were unaware of Mieczysław Proner's death, who was omitted in the lists of the victims of Katyń massacre, disclosed by the Germans in 1943.